Updated on January 3, 2023

 Why Do Typefaces Matter?

-There are essentially three different categories of typefaces: serif, sans serif, and script.
+There are three main categories of typefaces: serif, sans serif, and script.
 We’ll dive into the differences between each typeface category below.
-But for now it’s important to keep in mind that since there are thousands upon thousands of typefaces available, being able to decide if you need a serif, sans serif, or script typeface ahead of time will greatly help you in your search.
+But for now it’s important to keep in mind that since there are thousands upon thousands of typefaces available, deciding if you need a serif, sans serif, or script typeface ahead of time will greatly help you in your search.

 Once you've decided on the particular mood or emotions that you want to evoke with your content, you can match that up with a typeface.
 Different styles of type create different moods.
 You need to make sure you're picking one that matches the tone of your content.